 ● You must earn a minimum of 24 credit hours for Undergraduate and 18 credit hours for Graduate students at the end of each academic year.

-● This scholarship maybe used in conjunction with other aid.
-To avoid an over-award of a student’s tuition, eligible fees, a student’s financial aid (if applicable),institutional scholarship, or state grants cannot exceed full cost of the tuition and eligible fees.
+● This scholarship may be used in conjunction with other aid.
+To avoid an over-award of a student’s tuition, eligible fees, financial aid (if applicable), institutional scholarships and state grants cannot exceed the full cost of the tuition and eligible fees.

 ● Your award is available until graduation, provided you meet the retention guidelines each semester.

 ● The intent of the scholarship is to assist the student with tuition.

 ● Cost Of Attendance (COA) is defined as “an estimate of the student’s educational expenses for a period of enrollment” pursuant to Title IV.
 When combined with state aid, federal financial grants or loans, or Federal College Work Study Program and all other aid, university scholarships should not exceed the “cost of attendance.”

 ● To be accepted and enrolled in a program.

 ● 1 essay with personal statements

 Send your application to: